CosmWasm/wasmd/EVENTS.md

 Every message in the SDK may add events to the EventManager and these are then added to the final ABCI result that is returned to Tendermint.
 Events are exposed in 3 different ways over the Tendermint API (which is the only way a client can query).
-First of all is the `events` field on the transaction result (when you query a transaction by hash, you can see all event emitted by it).
+First of all is the `events` field on the transaction result (when you query a transaction by hash, you can see all events emitted by it).
 Secondly is the `log` field on the same transaction result.
 And third is the query interface to search or subscribe for transactions.